photoprism/photoprism/docker/examples/cloud/digitalocean/README.md

 # Getting Started

 It may take a few minutes until your Droplet is provisioned and all services have been initialized.
-You may then access your instance by opening the following URL in a Web browser (it will show a warning while the self-signed HTTPS certificate is used - see below for how to use Let's Encrypt):
+You may then access your instance by opening the following URL in a Web browser (see "Using Let's Encrypt HTTPS" for how to get a valid certificate):

 ```
 https://YOUR-SERVER-IP/
 ```

-You will see the initial admin password when running
+You'll see the initial admin password when running

 ```
 cat /root/.initial-password.txt